-Green (desirable): The farm does not use pesticides or uses only moderately or slightly hazardous pesticides (WHO Class II or III).
-In this case, it adheres to all three health-related measures and at least four of the environment-related measures
+Green (desirable): The farm uses only moderately or slightly hazardous pesticides (WHO Class II or III).
+In this case, it adheres to all three health-related measures and at least four of the environment-related measures.
+Default result for farms not using pesticides.

-Yellow (acceptable): farmer uses only moderately or slightly hazardous pesticides (WHO Class II or III) and takes some measures to mitigate environmental and health risks (at least two from each of the lists above)
+Yellow (acceptable): The farm uses only moderately or slightly hazardous pesticides (WHO Class II or III) and takes some measures to mitigate environmental and health risks (at least two from each of the lists above)

-Red (unsustainable): farmer uses highly or extremely hazardous pesticides (WHO Class Ia or Ib), illegal pesticides, or uses moderately or slightly hazardous pesticides without taking specific measures to mitigate environmental or health risks associated with their use (fewer than two from any of the two lists above).
+Red (unsustainable): The farm uses highly or extremely hazardous pesticides (WHO Class Ia or Ib), illegal pesticides, or uses moderately or slightly hazardous pesticides without taking specific measures to mitigate environmental or health risks associated with their use (fewer than two from any of the two lists above).

 Data items